mapeditor/tiled/docs/reference/json-map-format.rst

 Chunk
 -----

-Chunks are used to store the tile layer data for infinite maps.
+Chunks are used to store the tile layer data for :doc:`infinite maps </manual/using-infinite-maps>`.

 +--------------+-----------------+----------------------------------------------+
 | Field        | Type            | Description                                  |